Barksdale Air Force Base: 301st Bombardment Wing

-The 301st Bombardment Wing joined the 91st SRW at Barksdale on 7 November 1949, being transferred from Smoky Hill AFB, Kansas, where it was reactivated the year before.
+The 301st Bombardment Wing joined the 91st SRW at Barksdale on 7 November 1949, being transferred from Smoky Hill Air Force Base, Kansas, where it was reactivated the year before.
 Both wings operated a joint integrated headquarters although each wing continued tactical operations independently.

 Initially flying the B-29 Superfortress, after arriving at Barksdale the 301st was one of the first units to conduct aerial refueling operations with the KB-29 tanker version of the Superfortress.
 The wing converted to the Boeing B-47 Stratojet in 1953 and traded in its KB-29 tankers for the upgraded Boeing KC-97 Stratofreighter.

 The mission of the 301st was to train for strategic bombing missions and to conduct aerial refueling.
 The wing deployed to England in 1953 and to French Morocco in 1954.

-It was reassigned to Lockbourne AFB, Ohio on 15 April 1958 where it became an electronic countermeasures (ECM) unit and was engaged in various clandestine intelligence missions.
+It was reassigned to Lockbourne Air Force Base, Ohio, on 15 April 1958 where it became an electronic countermeasures (ECM) unit and was engaged in various clandestine intelligence missions.